You are here: NPIC Home Page —> Pest Control Information —> Weed Control and Herbicides

 - Non-Toxic Weed Control - Bio-Integral Resource Center

-- Hand Weeding - Univeristy of California Statewide IPM Program
+- Hand Weeding - University of California Statewide IPM Program

-- Corn Gluten - VA Soil and Water Conservation District
+- Weed Free Lawns - VA Soil and Water Conservation District

 - Weed Control Handbook - Global Invasive Species Team